ryanaripley/ryanaripley.github.io/_posts/2017-01-07-linux-pros-and-cons.md

 tags:
   - Linux
 ---
-The most recent design of this site (launched early 2017) was primarily designed and developed on a HP ProBook running the Chromixium Linux distro.
+The most recent design of this site (launched early 2017) was primarily designed and developed on an HP ProBook running the Chromixium Linux distro.
 Here are a few observations.

 ### Linux pros